OpenClassrooms-Student-Center/alumnis/content/students/jeromelebail1.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Réussir la formation.
-short_description: Je m'appelle Jerome j'ai 24 ans, j'aime l'informatique et le badminton.
+short_description: Je m'appelle jerome j'ai 24 ans, j'aime l'informatique et le badminton.

 # don't touch that
 template: students